 - Joint replacement surgery

 If you are dealing with this troubling condition, take a moment to get in touch with the team at Arora Hand Surgery.
 There are treatments available that can help to alleviate your symptoms.
-We have offices in West Bloomfield, Howell, Macomb, and St. Clair Shores.
+We have offices in West Bloomfield, Howell, Macomb, and Warren.
 Contact us today to schedule a consultation to learn about your treatment options.